How Long Does Divorce Take in Florida?

 If My Spouse and I Divorce, Will I Have to Split My Retirement Plan or Stocks?

+Whether you need to divide your retirement assets in divorce will depend on a number of factors.
+First, is any part of your retirement portfolio considered marital property?
+In other words, did you acquire any value in your retirement portfolio during your marriage?
+If so, that portion may be subject to equitable distribution.
 Additionally, depending on other assets and debts divided in your divorce, it may not make sense to divide your retirement assets.
 The division of property in a divorce in Florida is based on what is equitable.
 Depending on your situation, dividing retirement accounts may not make sense.

 If retirement assets do need to be divided, they may not need to be divided immediately.
 It is possible to create a qualified domestic relations order (QDRO) to divide the retirement funds when the plan vests.
 This means that you do not need to cash in on your retirement funds today and can still enjoy the value of your retirement planning in the future.